 White said such a blockage also occurred in 2002, another year ravaged by drought and wildfires; accumulated layers of mud, silt and debris made the river impassible for the determined Kokanee.
 This fall only about 150 fish made it through to spawn, a far cry from the usual thousands.

 Fertile seasons can yield upwards of 10,000 salmon, White said.

 It’s common for Parks and Wildlife staff to harvest catches of fertilized eggs from the Dolores River, incubate them at the Durango Fish Hatchery over the winter and use them for restocking come April.
 But with mature salmon largely absent this year, they needed a contingency plan.

 In October Parks and Wildlife collected eggs from Roaring Judy State Fish Hatchery near Gunnison, and moved them to Durango.
 The embryonic fish waited there for five to six weeks.

 “On average it takes 40 days to reach the developmental stage called eyed-egg stage.
 You can see the eye of the small fish forming.
 At that point you can safely transport them,” White said.

-Parks and Wildlife released the pea-sized eggs into the Dolores River last week.
+Parks and Wildlife released the pea-sized eggs into the Dolores River on Tuesday.
 After hatching later in December, the battle for survival begins.
 Many tiny hatchlings can withstand the frigid winter water, White said, because they “hide in little spaces between cobbles and gravel in the riverbed, absorbing the yolk sac.
 Once they are an inch long they’ll start to drift passively into the reservoir.”

 But their small size makes them vulnerable to predation.
 In the end only a fraction of the stocked fish — “not much above 5 percent,” White said — will arrive upstream to spawn next October.